 - The submission file is in Microsoft Word document file format.
 The manuscript was prepared using the appropriate template provided at the Author Guidelines page.

 - The manuscript has been formatted based on the guidelines provided at the Author Guidelines.
-This include the format for manuscript preparation, tables, figures and references.
-All figures must be submitted as separate files.
-All references must be accompanied with DOI whenever available.
+This includes the format for manuscript preparation, tables, figures and references.

 - A cover letter to editor highlighting the main findings/novelty of the manuscript as well as suggesting 3-5 potential reviewers (together with their full names, email addresses, field of specialisations and affiliations) for your manuscript has been prepared and ready for upload.